- Cheap Travel

 Each season brings its own sparkle:

 Spring is flower-filled and fresh (April is especially lovely).
 It has just been announced that A Million Splashes of Colours will return in February 2026 -a fantastic seasonal celebration to catch.
+WORLD OF FROZEN officially opens 29th March 2026!!

 Summer means long park hours and vibrant shows.
 We love visiting in late August, as it tends to be quieter and just outside the peak summer holiday rush.
-The Disney Music Festival started on 19th April 2025 and runs until 7th September 2025.
+The Disney Music Festival started on 19th April 2025 and ran until 7th September 2025.
 In Summer 2026, A Million Splashes of Colours will return as well.

 * These dates are generally the same each year, but always check the official Disneyland Paris app before your trip.